-Professor Li is founder and initiator of the CEO Leadership Series (link) at TUM Campus Heilbronn and president of TUMselect.
+Professor Li is initiator and host of the CEO Leadership Series (homepage) at TUM Campus Heilbronn and president of TUMselect.
 He has served on the editorial boards of the Journal of International Business Studies, Journal of Management Studies, and Global Strategy Journal.

 Professor Li studied industrial engineering at the Technical University of Berlin and obtained a Master of Science from the Nanyang Technological University in Singapore and a Master of Engineering from the Massachusetts Institute of Technology (MIT).
 Prior to joining academia, he worked as a consultant at the Boston Consulting Group (BCG) and Roland Berger in Berlin, Dubai, and Munich.